 For those that are new to the sport or just new to watching the pros take on the courses, The Masters isn’t quite like the Super Bowl of golf, but it’s pretty close!
 You see, there are four major golfing championships that go on every year and The Masters starts it all off as opposed to being the finale if you will.
 Let’s go ahead and hit up a super quick history.

-In the first Masters tournament Horton Smith won taking home a prize of $1500.00, which according to usinflationcalculator.com would be just a hair under $30,000 in today’s money.
+In the first Masters tournament Horton Smith won taking home a prize of $1500.00, which according to usinflationcalculator.com would be right at $33,676.12 in today’s money.

 Since the beginning of it all, The Masters are still going strong as the head honcho of all the tournaments with changes to the course, changes to the pairings, the standings during play, and naturally with prize money getting larger and larger to keep up with the times.
-In 2020 Dustin Johnson walked away the winner by 5 strokes and took home $2,070,000.00.
+In 2021, Hideki Matsuyama became the first Japanese winner of the big Tourney and walked away the winner by one shot under Will Zalatoris.

 The Green Jacket and Other Awards:

 This one you may already be familiar with, with the running joke throughout the movie Happy Gilmore.
 This one started in 1949.

 By tradition the winner of the Tournament is given a green sports coat but said winner is not supposed to take it home.
 It’s actually not supposed to leave the grounds.
 There have been exceptions to this but it’s actually mostly by mistake.
 Well, so they say.
 I’m just saying that if I ever win the Green Jacket, I’m absolutely going to steal it!